hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] when scrolling in the scrollytelling, created keyframes are shown by a different icon in the inspector
 - [ ] a keyframe can be overwritten in the inspector by navigating to the same scroll position (most easily done at scroll position 0) and adding a new keyframe

+### Tabs
+- [ ] the first tab can be renamed to 'aScrollytelling', this will also rename the interactive
+- [ ] the second tab can be renamed to 'sunrise', this will also rename the sequence in the global timeline
+- [ ] the second tab can be closed with the 'X'